What to know about Naftali Bennett, the Israeli politician who could succeed Benjamin Netanyahu

 Who is Naftali Bennett?

 Bennett, 49, was born in Haifa, Israel, to American Jewish immigrants.
 He spent some time in the United States as a child and like Netanyahu speaks fluent, U.S.-accented English.
 He is a modern-Orthodox religious Jew.
-If he becomes prime minister, Bennett would be Israel’s first religious head of state.
+If he becomes prime minister, Bennett would be Israel’s first religious head of government.
 He currently lives in the affluent city of Raanana, a suburb of Tel Aviv, with his wife and four children.

-Bennett was an officer in an elite commando unit during his military service, which is required of Jewish Israeli citizens.
+Bennett was an officer in an elite commando unit during his military service, which is required of most Jewish Israeli citizens.
 In 1996, while serving in southern Lebanon, which Israel’s military then occupied, he and his unit were pinned down near the Lebanese village of Kafr Qana.
 As they tried to retreat, an Israeli artillery strike killed 102 Lebanese civilians taking shelter at a United Nations facility — an incident known as the Qana massacre.

 Bennett went on to work in the tech industry and studied law at the Hebrew University in Jerusalem.
 By 1999, he had built his own start-up, a software company, and relocated to New York.
 In 2005, he sold his company, which produced anti-fraud software, to a U.S. security firm for $145 million, according to Reuters.